-If you have sustained a skin injury after a car accident that was not your fault, read on for different types of skin injuries, treatment options and tips regarding your personal injury case.
+If you have sustained a skin injury after a car accident , read on for different types of skin injuries, treatment options and tips regarding your personal injury car accident case.
 The Bishop Law Firm represents car accident victims in North Carolina and we do not get paid unless we win your case.

-- Cuts, Scratches and Gashes: During a car accident the skin can be cut.
+During a car accident, the skin can be cut by impact or debris.
 If the cut is deep or long enough, skin glue or stitches may be needed.
 If so, wound dressings should be changed properly and all medical advice followed.
 Some wounds may take longer to heal or are more prone to infection because of their location (hand, foot, leg, armpit, or groin) (Via Saint Luke’s ).
 Diabetics or those taking immunosuppressants have a higher chance of infection.
 If your cut changes color or starts to omit an odor, seek medical attention.

-- Bruises: A bruise forms when trauma breaks blood vessels near your skin’s surface, allowing a small amount of blood to leak into the tissues under your skin.
-The trapped blood may cause a bruise that at first looks like a black-and-blue mark and then changes color as it heals (Via Mayo Clinic).

 A bruise is treated with RICE (rest, ice, compress and elevate).
 Bruises are usually reabsorbed by the body but sometimes the bruise is so severe that you have a hematoma.
 A hematoma is a large collection of blood in the injured area which may need to be surgically drained.
 Also, other possible complications with the appearance of skin bruising are blood clots or, internal bleeding or internal organ damage.

-- Burns: While cars do not usually catch on fire after an accident, sometimes a ruptured gas tank and a electrical spark can cause a fire.
+While cars do not usually catch on fire after an car accident, sometimes a ruptured gas tank and a electrical spark can cause a fire.
 Burns are broken down into degrees: 1st (mild), 2nd (partial thickness burns) and 3rd (full thickness burns – the worst).
 1st and 2nd degree burns are usually treated with topical creams but 3rd degree burns may require more intense treatment like a skin graft.
-Unfortunately, pain from a burn is one of the worst pains that a human can feel.
+Unfortunately, pain from a burn is one of the worst pains that a accident victim can feel.
 In addition, the itching from healing skin can be unbearable.
 Burns also have a high change of infection (Via WebMD ) and can result in long term neuropathy .

-Skin Injury after a car accident should be examined by a physician immediately after the accident to rule out deeper issues.
+Skin Injury after a car accident should be examined by a physician immediately after the accident to rule out more serious injury.
 You should take photos of the accident scene, the vehicles and your injuries as soon as possible.
-You should also take photos of your recovery process (including healing bruises, bandaging, stitches, scars, etc).
-These photos are helpful for your case.
+You should also take photos of your recovery process (including healing bruises, bandaging, stitches, scars, etc) with dates.
+These photos will be helpful for your accident claim.
 In addition, you should keep track of where you receive medical treatment, your prescriptions, the cost of any medical supplies that you have purchased and your missed time from work.